ECTE Training Programme Options & Guidance

 If your school is transferring ECTs who started their ECT training already with another provider in 2022, 2023 or 2024, please see this guidance.
 If your trust is moving a number of schools over, please contact us.

-The alignment of the AB service and ECF delivery is an advantage that the Three Rivers Teaching School Hub can offer.
+The alignment of the AB service and ECTP delivery is an advantage that the Three Rivers Teaching School Hub can offer.
 You can find out more about our Appropriate Body here.

 These DfE guides explain the roles and responsibilities for the following people involved in the early career teacher entitlement: